madhavkhoslaa/madhavkhoslaa.github.io/content/posts/post1.md

 | f(f(f(a)))      | f(a) + Cache Time           | 16ms     |
 | f(a)            | Cache Time                  | 1ms      |

-_Observation_ : The higher we cache up the call stack the lesser functions are called and the time for resolving the function is reduced.
+_Observation_ : The higher we cache up the call stack the less functions are called and the time for resolving the function is reduced.

-_*Hence*_, as a thumb of rule caching high up the call stack is the best approch for caching in a system where function calls are chained and are a bottlneck in terms of time.
+_*Hence*_, as a rule of thumb caching high up the call stack is the best approch for caching in a system where function calls are chained and are a bottleneck in terms of time.

 # When to expire cache ?

 **Scenario 1**:
-Assume you have a User A and you have a system where you have multiple inputs such as User A's Height, User A's Age, User A's Major and you have an heuristic algorithm where you determine if User A uses Arch Linux or not.
+Assume you have a User A and you have a system where you have multiple inputs such as User A's Height, User A's Age, User A's Major and you have an heuristic algorithm where you determine what operating system the user uses.
 And also look at a key-value cache as an example running sideways

 Imagine two scenarios in this case.